 Ensure all students are literate and numerate

-Through music students are encouraged to read and research topics and composers/artists as well as take on the role of a music journalist in reviewing music.
-They will encounter numerical concepts in relation to note durations and subdivisions of beats.
 Through performing arts students will engage with a variety of texts, learning about the language used and how this helps to portray specific characters and situations.
+In KS4 they will about budgets.

 Build knowledge and aspirations of all students